 The “or” is that we reject cause-and-effect because we feel threatened or bamboozled by Mother Nature.
 The pretentious bitch has railroaded her children atop the tracks of determinism and only given us the illusion of freedom.
 But what if one of us were to jump from life’s trolley car and run away from predetermined circumstance?
 Would anyone be curious enough, daring enough to abandon the causalities that steer us so rigidly?

 How To Live Dangerously

-In the fields of mathematics and computer science there is the notoriously difficult subject of Random Numbers, which is used in everything from gaming and simulation to encryption and secrecy.
-Random numbers are so prevalent in computing that any modern programming language will come with built-in functions to generate these so called random numbers.
+In the fields of mathematics and computer science, there is the notoriously difficult subject of Random Numbers, which are used in everything from gaming and simulation to encryption and secrecy.
+Random numbers are so prevalent in computing that any modern programming language will come with built-in functions to generate these so-called random numbers.
 Because of their importance and wide-spread use, you would think computers would be very good at creating random numbers.
 They are not.